Instructions to School Bus Riders

 - Because of the potential for disrupting the school bus driver, certain items are not to be brought on the bus.
 Some examples of such items could be, but are not limited to: skateboards, toys, in-line skates, playing cards, snowboards, laser lights, sleds and cameras.
 In some cases the student may seek approval from the Transportation Director or building administration for special situations (i.e., field trips, athletic trips, etc.).

 - Cell phones and other electronic devices may be used responsibly on the school bus.
 Any misuse of these items will result in disciplinary action as outlined in the Student/Parent Handbook.
 Bus drivers are not responsible for devices lost, damaged or stolen.
 Examples of misuse include, but are not limited to: using device as a camera, displaying inappropriate images/website, use of inappropriate language and use of device for harassment or intimidation.

-- Music devices are allowed on the school bus as long as they are kept at a volume that cannot be heard by others and the listener can still hear emergency directions.
+- Music devices are allowed on the school bus and may be used with headphones and must be kept at a volume that cannot be heard by others.
+The listener must also be able to still hear emergency directions.
 Music devices must be in the student’s backpack before exiting the bus.

 The parent/guardian or older sibling must be present when a kindergarten student is dropped off.
 It is district policy that if no one is available at the drop off location, the bus driver will radio the school to notify them of the situation and the school will notify the parent/guardian that the student will be brought back to the school for parent pick up.